NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/projects.md

 the selected Self Report Approval type being the default for any skills created after this point

 Please visit [Self Report](/dashboard/user-guide/self-reporting.html) section to learn further.

+#### Setting: Rank Opt-Out for ALL Admins

+When enabled, all project admins will be excluded from the Leaderboard and will not be assigned a rank within the embedded Skills Display component

+#### Setting: Custom Labels

+Certain terminology in SkillTree may be overloaded to some organizations and could be confusing to end users.
+If this is the case, admins can customize the following labels displayed to users in the embedded Skills Display component:
+- Project
+- Subject
+- Group
+- Skill
+- Level